 Using Echo Show to connect with loved ones is a great way to stay in touch, but there are many other ways that Echo devices can help them throughout the day:

-- Care Hub is a set of Alexa features designed to help older customers maintain independence and provide assurance to family members.
+- Care Hub is a set of Alexa features designed to help senior customers maintain independence and provide assurance to family members.
 First, you and your family member agree to create a connection between your two Alexa accounts.
 Then, the Care Hub can give you an easy way to check in on your loved one remotely while maintaining privacy, with features like a high-level activity feed and alerts.
 Your loved one can also get help if they need it—the link between accounts can enable them to set you as their emergency contact.
 If help is needed, they can simply say, “Alexa, call for help,” and Alexa will call, text, and send a push notification to alert you.